soveran/override/README.markdown

 Description
 -----------

-This is the pure esence of the stubbing concept: it takes an object, a hash of methods/results, and proceeds to rewrite each method in the object.
+Override is the essence of the stubbing concept: it takes an object, a hash of methods/results, and proceeds to rewrite each method in the object.
 It can be used as a stubbing strategy in most cases, and I'd say that cases that don't fit this pattern have a very bad code smell,